andrewstarritt/ace/README.md

 My 1980s memory of ECCE provided the requirement specification for ACE.
 Since then both ACE and apparently ECCE have changed.
-While ACE divereged from ECCE, ACE will remain ACE, not brought into line with ECCE, otherwise I might as well just use ECCE.
+While ACE diverged from ECCE, ACE will remain ACE, and will not brought into line with ECCE, otherwise I might as well just use ECCE.

 #### Last search, modify and filename strings